 MACPA ties and events

 In addition to his service at APEI and APUS, Boston has long been a strong supporter of the MACPA as a board member.
-Prior to joining the board, he offered valuable insights on education, continuing education, and overall strategy.
+Wallace has offered valuable insights on education, continuing education, and overall strategy.

 The MACPA’s upcoming events aimed at students and educators include the 2017 Student Leadership Academy taking place on June 1-3 in Towson, Md., and the 2017 Accounting Educators Conference taking place on June 5 in Columbia, Md.